NREL/SOEP-QSS/README.md

 #### Notes

-* Early performance experiments with Binned-QSS are promising, showing higher performance than pure QSS even for many ODE models.
+* Early performance experiments with Binned-QSS are promising, showing higher performance than normal QSS even for most non-DAE (pure ODE) models.
 * LIQSS is not fully optimized in this first Binned-QSS implementation: this will be more practical when automatic differentiation becomes available.
 * The `--bin=`_SIZE_`:`_FRAC_`:`_AUTO_ option can be used to specify the bin size and min time step fraction for binning and whether to use automatic bin size optimization.
 * A simple automatic bin size optimizer was developed for use until more large-scale models can be run to refine the design.
+* The bin size optimizer is controlled by the optional _AUTO_ field and is off by default.
 * The bin size optimizer considers CPU timing both to determine how often to compute a new recommended bin size and to compute the bin size.
-Since CPU timing varies with system load, the bin size optimizer causes some solution variation between runs.
+Since CPU timing varies with system load, the bin size optimizer causes some solution variation between runs (non-deterministic).
 A fixed simulation time step specified by the user could be added to allow bin optimization without solution non-determinism but a good time step for this would need to be long enough for a CPU elapsed time that is long enough relative to the CPU clock resolution for robust solution "velocity" computation, which will depend on the system.

 ## FMU Support